J0914/MidnightOil/README.md

 - Create, edit or delete notebooks and notes
 - Create, edit or delete decks and flashcards
 - Utilize study mode to test yourself with a time limit!
-- Navigate to the notebooks dropdown menu to view/create/delete the current user's notebooks and create or select a note.
-- Navigate to the decks dropdown menu to create/view the current user's decks.

 ## Structure Overview